discrete-notes/discrete-notes.github.io/_posts/2022-03-12-secretary-techniques.md

 At the beginning of game the player cannot distinguish between these
-instances: she does not know the length, and for both instances, she knows that there is one orange card in the sequence and that the first card is yellow.
+instances: she does not know the length, and for both instances, she knows that there is one orange card in the sequence, and that the first card is yellow.
-Then, either in this situation she decides to stop, in which case she wins in Instance 2, but looses in Instance 1, or she decides to continue and then looses in Instance 2, and maybe win in Instance 1 (if she stop on the second yellow card).
+Then, either in this situation she decides to stop, in which case she wins in Instance 2, but looses in Instance 1, or she decides to continue and then looses in Instance 2, and maybe wins in Instance 1 (if she stop on the second yellow card).

 In other words, these instances are in conflict: no algorithm can win in